Fire Risk Assessment

 Advice and Guidance

 Undertaking a Fire Risk Assessment is fundamental to life safety from fire.
 In almost all non-domestic premises, the person in control of a premise has a legal duty to ensure it is carried out.
+The official guidance for dutyholders in England is provided by the UK Government, with specific national guidance also available in Scotland, Wales and Northern Ireland.

 Choosing a Fire Risk Assessor

-Duty holders should consider how a fire risk assessor has gained their competence, as defined in BS 8674: 2025, and should verify relevance, currency, scope of qualifications, experience and references provided.
+Where duty holders seek assistance, they must appoint someone competent and suitable to undertake their fire risk assessment.
+Duty holders should consider how a fire risk assessor has gained their competence, as defined in BS 8674:2025, and verify the relevance, currency and scope of their qualifications, experience and references, including whether claims of competence are independently verified by a recognised third party.

 Registers, Certification and Awarding Organisations